 Focuses on Teledyne, the #1 company by shareholder returns in the latter half of the 20th century.
 The cofounder and CEO, Henry Singleton, is *the* master capital allocator, and had worked with or knew just about everyone, including Richard Feynman (MIT classmate and Putnam Prize teammate) to Claude Shannon (Teledyne board member and long-time shareholder).

 The author is not great on elaborating.
-The whole books is basically a giant list of actions that Teledyne and Singleton did, so if you’re interested in that, I recommend it.
+The whole book is basically a giant list of actions that Teledyne and Singleton did, so if you’re interested in that, I recommend it.
 If you were hoping for something more akin to a biography, this isn’t it (though there are a few good anecdotes).

 The Corporation That Changed the World by Nick Robins